dinoradulovic/k8s-create-flux-cd/README.md

 It syncs the cluster with the described state in a Git repository.

-It works by installing Flux toolkit inside the cluster, which then monitors specified Git repository that contains Kubernetes manifest files and applies them to the cluster.
+It works by installing Flux toolkit inside the cluster, which then monitors the specified Git repository that contains Kubernetes manifest files and applies them to the cluster.

 Contains scripts for:
 - Bootstraping Flux